Bachelor of Science (BSc)

 Overview

-• The role and purpose of research in education and related field
+• the role and purpose of research in education and related fields

-• what is involved in high quality research that can have a positive impact
+• different forms of high quality research that can have a positive impact

 • different approaches to issues and questions

-• critical analysis and evaluation of research design and findings
+• critical analysis of research design and findings

 Knowledge and understanding

-• Understand the nature and purpose of research in education and its related fields
+• Discuss the nature and purpose of research in education and its related fields

-• Understand the importance of a research question and its role as the origin of a research study.
+• Articulate the importance of a research question and its role as the origin of a research study.

 Intellectual skills